chef/automate/components/automate-chef-io/content/docs/data-lifecycle.md

     * `disabled` (bool) - True or false if this job is enabled.
     * `policy_name` (string) - The name of the purge policy you wish to update.
     * `older_than_days` (int) - The threshold for what qualifies for deletion.

+Services jobs have the following options:

+* `threshold` (string) - Setting that allows the user to use `1m` style notation to select the services the task operates on.

 ##### Infra Job Settings